siluok3/bank-api/README.md

 - Unit tests for the application business logic coverage 100% ✅
 ![coverage](src/main/resources/static/coverage.png)
 - Integration tests for the controllers to simulate a successful transaction ✅

+## Interact with the application
+In order to simplify things a [Makefile](Makefile) was created and by running the command `make start` that will spin up a Docker container where our latest image of our application will run on port `:8080`.
+Only prerequisite is having Docker running on the background on your machine